bhk1019/bootcampfaq/splurty-faq.md

 #### Answer:
 Try restarting your postgres database by changing to the root directory and running: `/etc/init.d/postgresql restart`.

+#### Question:
+> I'm getting various errors when trying to push to Github for the first time.
+Such as `permission denied (publickey)` or `ssh: could not resolve hostname github.com`.

+#### Answer:
+First, run `git remote -v` to check that you have the correct destinations for your remote repository.
+The output should say `origin git@github.com:username/repository-name.git`, NOT `https://...something`.
+If you have the HTTPS destination as the remote, run `git remote rm origin` and then `git remote add git@github.com:username/repository.git`, the SSH address for your remote repository.

+If the destination is correct, then run `ssh -T git@github.com` to check your SSH connection.
+If the connection is successful, make sure that the RSA fingerprint that is outputted matches the fingerprint of the key in your Github account.
+You can check the key by going to github.com -> profile -> settings -> SSH & GPG Keys.
+If the keys are not the same or if the connection was not successful, you need to connect the correct key by running `cat ~/.ssh/id_rsa.pub` and pasting the output into a new SSH Key.

+# Building the Homepage

+## Lesson 6: Show a Random Quote

+#### Question:
+> I don't see a random quote when refreshing the page on localhost.

+#### Answer:
+Make sure that you have run migrations using `rake db:migrate` and that you have added in multiple Quotes through the rails console like the lesson instructs you to.
+If you still can only see one quote rather than multiple random ones, try this alternate syntax for selecting a random quote: `@quote = Quote.all.sample` rather than `@quote = Quote.order("RANDOM()").first`.

 # Adding Design